Daniel Merrett

 Daniel Merrett (born 12 December 1984) is a former professional Australian rules footballer who played for the Brisbane Lions in the Australian Football League (AFL).

-Early Life
+Early life

 Merrett was born in Adelaide, but moved to the Gold Coast with his family at a young age.
-A talented schoolboy rugby player for Benowa State High School, he was identified as a potential Australian rules footballer by AFL Queensland junior development scouts due to his imposing frame and ball-handling skills, and was groomed as a key forward with the Southport Sharks.
-He was recruited by the Brisbane Lions with the number 30 draft pick in the 2002 AFL Draft but took several years to develop sufficiently to make his debut.
+A talented schoolboy rugby league player for Benowa State High School, he was identified as a potential Australian rules footballer by AFL Queensland junior development scouts due to his imposing frame and ball-handling skills, and was groomed as a key forward with the Surfers Paradise Demons and later Southport Sharks.
+He was recruited by the Brisbane Lions with the number 30 draft pick in the 2002 AFL draft but took several years to develop sufficiently to make his debut.

-AFL Career
+AFL career

 Merrett made his AFL debut in Round 2, 2005 against Port Adelaide.

 In August 2016, he announced he would retire from the AFL at the end of the season.